vr8010/Username-Checker/username-checker/README.md

 This project is open source and available for educational purposes.

-## 👤 Author

-Created for cybersecurity education and OSINT learning.

 ## 🤝 Contributing

 Feel free to fork, improve, and submit pull requests.
 Suggestions for additional platforms are welcome!